COVID-19 Destination Updates

 What closures are affecting Cumberland Valley tourism locations?

-All events through April are canceled or have been postponed.
+All in-person events in April and May were canceled or postponed.
+Some partners are offering virtual classes, lectures, or exhibits.
+The Yellow Phase of re-opening allows for gatherings of 25 individuals or less so we assume that smaller events will return in the near future.
 While we are doing our best to keep our online Events Calendar updated, you should visit each partner's website or Facebook page for the most current information on cancellations.
 We recommend you check with event organizers if you have questions about cancellations and/or refunds.

 Are there opportunities for outdoor recreation while still practicing social distancing?

-- Cumberland Valley's state parks (Colonel Denning, Pine Grove, and Kings Gap) remain open; however, all facilities are closed and public programs, events, and training in state parks and forests are canceled for through the end of April.
+- Cumberland Valley's state parks (Colonel Denning, Pine Grove, and Kings Gap) remain open; however, all facilities including picnic pavilions, playgrounds, nature play areas, visitor center exhibit halls, amphitheaters, and group camping are closed indefinitely.
+Swimming beaches and pools are closed through Friday, June 5.
+In counties designated yellow, any events with more than 25 people are canceled.
+If the event is under 25 people and takes place outdoors, it will be allowed to occur; however, any indoor events are canceled.
 This cancellation of events applies to all public educational programs, special events such as races and festivals, and teacher and other training.
 This includes programming by Friends groups and the Pennsylvania Parks and Forests Foundation.
-Read the most recent announcement issued by DCNR on March 23.
+Read the most recent details here.

-- The president and CEO of the Appalachian Trail Conservancy has issued an unprecedented appeal for hikers to temporarily stay off the Appalachian Trail.
-Given its ever-increasing popularity recently, it is no longer a viable space to practice social distancing.
+- The president and CEO of the Appalachian Trail Conservancy issued an unprecedented appeal for hikers to temporarily stay off the Appalachian Trail.
+Click here for the latest "Updated COVID-19 Guidelines for A.T.
+Day and Overnight Hikers" issued by the ATC on May 20, 2020.

 - Many local parks and trails remain open; however, park facilities are closed and playground equipment should not be used.